Ludlow Tuart Forest Restoration Group

 At present she is a member of the Capel Garden Club, the Capel bowling club and the Bunbury Bodacious Belles Red Hat Group.
 Pat keeps fit and active doing Pilates and Tai Chi so she can enjoy garden trips around the world seeing how other countries are beginning to preserve their precious forests.

 Bill has an affinity with the open air and community service having been youth member and more recently, a District Commissioner with the Scout Association of Australia.
 He is a current committee member with the Capel Land Conservation District Committee.
 Bill has trade qualifications as an electrician and electronics technician and has held various roles in service and sales management, providing commissioning and technical support for industrial automation products and systems.
-His Ludlow responsibilities include the management of the group website.
+His Ludlow responsibilities include the management of the group website and member of the Infrastructure, landscaping and fundraising committees.